ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 It is possible to check the uploaded documents:

 .. include:: tutorial/bidder-documents.http
    :code:

+If tender is changed, bid proposal will be transfered into ``invalid`` status.
+Bid proposal will look the following way after tender has been modified:

+.. include:: tutorial/bidder-after-changing-tender.http
+   :code:

+To confirm bid proposal:

+.. include:: tutorial/bidder-activate-after-changing-tender.http
+   :code:

 For best effect (biggest economy) Tender should have multiple bidders registered: